The focus of the Local Offer is information, support and services available for children and young people who have SEND, but what is SEND?

 What Educational Support is Offered to Children who have SEN?

-Children who have special educational needs will often require special education provision (or SEN support) to help them achieve their targets.
+Children who have special educational needs may require special education provision (or SEN support) to help them achieve their targets.

 Find out more about SEN support.